ADD CONDITION

 Postmarketing Experience

 Adverse events have been reported voluntarily and through surveillance programs.
-Healthcare professionals and patients are encouraged to report any adverse events to the designated contact number, 800-245-2898, available Monday through Friday from 9 AM to 5 PM EST. This reporting contributes to the ongoing monitoring of the product's safety profile.
+Healthcare professionals and patients are encouraged to report any adverse events by calling 800-245-2898, available Monday through Friday from 9 AM to 5 PM EST.

 Patient Counseling